Laid Off and No Recall in Sight?

 What can you do?

-In 2011, the Ontario Court of Appeal released a decision that said if an employer did not have a term in the employment contract that said a temporary layoff was a term of employment, then a layoff was generally a termination.
+In 2011, the Ontario Court of Appeal released a decision about laid off employees that said if an employer did not have a term in the employment contract that said a temporary layoff was a term of employment, then a layoff was generally a termination.
 The court held that this was the case regardless of the fact that the ESA allows employers to lay off.

 So, if you are an employee who has been laid off from work in 2020, you may be able to claim that you have actually been terminated.
 You need to review your employment contract with an employment lawyer and discuss your legal options and next steps.